JosepContact/ParticleSystem/README.md

 ![Image](https://cdn.tutsplus.com/gamedev/uploads/2013/08/XNA_Geometry_Wars_Particle_Effects_400px.jpg)

-## Particles in 2D videogames.
+### Particles in 2D videogames.
 Particles have been used in video games for long.
 Very early video games in the 1960s already used 2D pixel clouds to simulate explosions, like _Spacewar!_ in 1962.
-In the 1978 video game, _Asteroid_, the ships could explode into thin lines.
+In the 1978 video game, _Asteroid_, the ships could also explode into thin lines.

 ![Image](http://core0.staticworld.net/images/idge/imported/article/jvw/2006/05/jw-0529-funandgames1-100156062-orig.gif)

+Nowadays, particles are fundamental in all 2D video games.
+Every game possible uses them in more or less quantity, but they are and will always be needed to visually please players from everywhere.
+It's a graphical tool meant to fulfill a player's expectations towards an real element inside an artificial environment.

 ## The 'particle' concept
 Particles are not strictly points in space, they can have multiple shapes.
 As individuals they are similar, but together they create complete distinct visuals.
 By changing their sprites we can create infinite amount of effects, and by changing their patterns we can create different approaches that may be more convinient for our concept.
 Some examples: